soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 :   [GLOSIS Codelists](https://github.com/rapw3k/glosis/blob/master/glosis_cl.ttl) is a series of codelists supporting the GLOSIS web ontology.
 Including the codelists as published in the FAO Guidelines for Soil Description (v2007), soil properties as collected by FAO GfSD and procedures.

 documentation:Glosolan
-:   [Glosolan](https://www.fao.org/global-soil-partnership/glosolan) network to strengthen the capacity of laboratories in soil analysis and to respond to the need for harmonizing soil analytical data
+:   [Glosolan](https://www.fao.org/global-soil-partnership/glosolan) network to strengthen the capacity of laboratories in soil analysis and to respond to the need for harmonising soil analytical data

 documentation:Green Deal
 :   A program of the European commission setting out a plan to transform Europe’s economy, energy, transport, and industries for a more sustainable future (source: [EC](https://commission.europa.eu/strategy-and-policy/priorities-2019-2024/european-green-deal_en)).